irrelevation/Notes/gitbook/tools-and-frameworks/react.md

 ## Events

-In React u generally don't call `addEventListener`, you just provide a listener, when the element is initially rendered.
+In React you generally don't call `addEventListener`, you just provide a listener, when the element is initially rendered.

 ## Keys